Melancton Smith

 Melancton Smith (May 7, 1744 – July 29, 1798) was a merchant, lawyer and a New York delegate to the Continental Congress.
-Praised for his intelligence, liberality, and reasonableness, Smith had attained considerable respect in the State of New York by 1787 and he has been described by modern scholars as the most important Anti-Federalist theorist and spokesman.
-Additionally, Smith played an active and central role in the ratification of the U.S. constitution.
+Praised for his intelligence, liberality, and reasonableness, Smith attained considerable respect in the State of New York by 1787 and he has been described by modern scholars as the most important Anti-Federalist theorist and spokesman.
+Additionally, Smith played an active and central role in the ratification of the United States Constitution.

 Biography

 Melancton Smith was born in Jamaica, Long Island, New York, and was homeschooled by his parents.
 When his family moved to Poughkeepsie, New York, he became involved in the mercantile business.
 Smith manifested a life-long interest in metaphysics and religion, and in 1769 he helped organize the Washington Hollow Presbyterian Church and purchased one of its pews.

 Career in New York

 He became a delegate to the first New York Provincial Congress in New York on May 22, 1775.
 He served in the Continental Line Regiment on June 30, 1775, which he organized as the Dutchess County Rangers.
 On Feb.
 11, 1777, he became one of three members of a Dutchess County commission for "inquiring into, detecting and defeating all conspiracies ... against the liberties of America;" he served for the next six months administering oaths of allegiance, arresting suspects, informing upon and examining Loyalists.
 While wielding this powerful civil and military authority, he was also serving as sheriff of Dutchess County.
 He extended his land holdings by purchasing some of the forfeited Loyalist estates.
-In May of 1777 was appointed Sheriff of Dutchess County, an office he retained until 1781.
+In May 1777 was appointed Sheriff of Dutchess County, an office he retained until 1781.
 In the following year, the Provincial Commission selected Smith to be the Second Judge on the Court of Common Pleas.
 He was also elected to be the Justice of the Peace in Dutchess County and held both positions until 1784, when he and his family moved to New York City.